isaacnmm/pestpolicy-hugo2XX/content/posts/termite-prevention/index.md

 layout: post
 ---

 In this article, I've outlined some termite prevention tips to help protect your structures from termites.
-Active fight against [termites](http://npic.orst. edu/pest/termite. html), including termite fumigation and using the best termite killers. *In summary, termite prevention starts by reducing the wood-to-soil contract around the structures, remove the cardboard, paper, mulch, plants, wood, or lumber near the structure's foundation.
+Active fight against [termites](http://npic.orst.edu/pest/termite.html),including termite fumigation and using the best termite killers. *In summary, termite prevention starts by reducing the wood-to-soil contract around the structures, remove the cardboard, paper, mulch, plants, wood, or lumber near the structure's foundation.

 Also, build a 4-inch termite barrier between your house and the mulch. *